NordicESMhub/GEO4962/_episodes/07-analyze-control_case.md

 - The 7 digits allow to represent the simulated year and month i.e. **0005-08** means year 5 (from the start of the simulation) and month 8 (August).
 - **.nc** means we have netCDF files only.

-So in the control directory (*atm/hist* as we are only interested by CAM model outputs), we have 14 years of simulation and a file per month.
+So in the control directory (*atm/hist* as we are only interested in CAM model outputs), we have 14 years of simulation and a file per month.
 Now let's have a look at a single file.

 <font color="green">On jupyterhub in a Python 3 jupyter notebook:</font>